avanetta/VAMR_2024/README.md

 where `<DS>` is the corresponding value of the dataset you want to run the VO pipeline on.
 The script also automatically saves the plot as video in "camera_trajectory_video.avi".

 You can stop the running script with keyboard input "q" in the plots or with "CTRL+C" in the console.

+## Comments
+During the development of this project, the full pipeline worked on the previously introduced hardware.
+Some additional tests were done on Windows using a different processor.
+In these tests, the performance of the system declined especially for the "KITTI" dataset.